4

 • 1

 The expression "fizika edukado" could be misunderstood to mean 'education about physics'.
 Therefore I would recommend to say "sporta edukado" instead.
 This also allows to use the simple "sporta leciono" instead of the cumbersome "fizik-edukada leciono" for a PE lesson.
-Sep 13, 2016 at 10:16
+Commented Sep 13, 2016 at 10:16

 Your Answer